mercadopago/devsite-docs/guides/checkout-pro/redirection.en.md

 | `external_reference` | Amount sent when creating the payment preference. |
 | `merchant_order_id` | ID (identifier) of the payment order generated in Mercado Pago. |

+To define the `back_urls`, use one of the SDKs below informing the URLs where the buyer should be directed when finalizing the payment.

-To define the `back_urls`, send a **POST** with the `back_urls` attribute informing the URLs where the buyer should be directed when finalizing the payment to the endpoint [/checkout/preferences](/developers/en/reference/ preferences/_checkout_preferences/post) or, if you prefer, use one of the codes available below.
+> In addition to the SDKs, it is also possible to set the `back_urls` through the preferences API.
+To do so, send a **POST** with the `back_urls` attribute informing the URLs where the buyer should be directed when finalizing the payment to the endpoint [/checkout/preferences](/developers/en/reference/preferences/_checkout_preferences/post) and execute the request.

 [[[
 ```php